michelle-aptos/previewnet/index.md

  Incentives Model:

 Transactions first get collected into batches, and then batches get collected into blocks.
-We want to motivate validators to prioritize appropriately in both stages, so fees will be distributed to batch proposers and block producers.
+We want to motivate validators to prioritize appropriately in both stages, so fees will be distributed to batch proposers and block proposers as follows:

+- 90% batch proposers
+- 10% to block proposers
+- 0% burn